Zettlr/zettlr-docs/docs/en/index.md

 And for anyone else, it allows the easy setup of an all-inclusive [Zettelkasten or PKMS](./pkms/index.md) workflow.

-::: tip
+::: info
 This documentation is available in several languages.
 Select another language from the language selector in the navigation.
 Please note that these translations are community-provided and may be incomplete or outdated.
 If in doubt, always consult this (the English) version of the documentation.
 :::

-## Contents
+## Documentation Contents

-This documentation is divided into sections that describe different aspects of the app.
-Click on a section to jump to it.
+Quickly jump into the section you want to consult:

 ### Introduction to Zettlr